Are you familiar with the quote from Stephen Hawking about human speech?

 Enjoy chatbots in the slow lane…

 This will probably be one of the only projects without the requirement for a quick and snappy service.
 In technical terms, you are making this a “high latency” implementation on purpose.
-You should however notice that this trick makes a big difference; it provides your users a more natural experience when chatting with your chatbot.
+You should however notice that this trick makes a big difference; it provides your users a more engaging experience when chatting with your chatbot.

 I mentioned earlier that this issue is focused on solutions that uses a textual or “chat” interface.
 A virtual assistant that uses an auditory interface – like Amazon Echo with Alexa, Google Home or Siri – doesn’t have this issue.
 In speech, the spoken words are automatically causing the delay.

-As an afterthought, the “Keep Talking” song (by “Pink Floyd”) only partially quotes Stephen Hawking.
-The words of the brilliant English theoretical physicist and cosmologist continue: “Speech has allowed the communication of ideas, enabling human beings to work together to build the impossible.
+“Speech has allowed the communication of ideas, enabling human beings to work together to build the impossible.
 Mankind’s greatest achievements have come about by talking, and its greatest failures by not talking.”

 And that’s exactly why I’m writing these words, and sharing this experience with you.